renpy/renpy/sphinx/source/config.rst

     Uses nearest-neighbor filtering by default, to support pixel art or melting players' eyes.

+.. var:: config.optimize_texture_bounds = False

+    When True, Ren'Py will scan images to find the bounding box of the non-transparent pixels, and only load those pixels into a texture.

 .. var:: config.overlay_functions = [ ]

     A list of functions.
 When called, each function is expected to